henkin/CAP/README.md

 **In Business Logic Service**

-If your subscribe method is not in the Controller,then your subscribe class need to Inheritance `ICapSubscribe`:
+If your subscribe method is not in the Controller, then your subscribe class needs to inherit `ICapSubscribe`:

 ```c#